-If equipped, the Fusion remote control is normally mounted at the transom area which makes it easier to use during water activities.
+As part of the Fusion high performance package the remote control is normally mounted at the transom area which makes it easier to use during water activities.
 It is a plug and play device and uses the same function buttons and rotary encoder as the helm head unit.
 It features the ability to select various speaker zones on the vessel.
 Refer to following pages and/or the Fusion owner's manual for more detailed information.